patience4711/ESP8266_read_p1meter/README.md

 ## the hardware
 It is nothing more than an esp8266 device (tested with nodeMcu.
 The other materials are
 - a prepared cable with an 6-pins RJ-11 plug.
-- a 107 resistor to pullup the RX pin on the meter.
+- a 10K resistor to pullup the RX pin on the meter.
 For info on how to build and use it, please see the <a href=''>WIKI</a>

 ## how does it work
-The P1-meter spits out data every 10 seconds, this has the form of a textdocument called a telegram.
-This document consists of lines that each represent a value.
+The P1-meter spits out data (a so called telegram) when its rx pin is pulled high.
+Since we need a pullup resistor for the open collector in tx, this resistor is also connected with rx.
+So when we trigger the meter, this tx pin is also pulled up with 3,3 volt, this means no troubles with the 5v intolerance of an esp input.
+We now receive the telegram, this has the form of a textdocument containing lines that each represent a value.
 It starts with a "/" and ends with a "!".
 The telegram is spit out when the meter's rx is pulled high.

-The program makes rx high and reads the serial port until the "/" is found.
-Now the next incoming bytes are stored in a char array until the endcharacter is encountered.
+The program makes rx high and pulls-up the tx, next reads the serial port until the "/" is found.
+Now the following incoming bytes are stored in a char array until the endcharacter "!" is encountered.
 So now we have the full telegram as a char array.
 Next the checksum calculation is done and when the char array is approved, the interesting values can be extracted.

 ## changelog ##